AlishChhetri/pseudo/README.md

 1. **Modality Classification**: Employs natural language understanding to analyze and classify inputs according to intended output modality
 2. **Provider Resolution**: Traverses the provider hierarchy according to the deterministic selection algorithm
 3. **Response Normalization**: Processes heterogeneous response formats into standardized representations
+4. **Media Storage**: Automatically saves images and audio files locally for persistence
-4. **Exception Handling**: Implements graceful degradation by sequentially attempting alternative providers when errors occur
+5. **Exception Handling**: Implements graceful degradation by sequentially attempting alternative providers when errors occur

 This methodology enables Pseudo to abstract the complexities of multiple AI services while providing users with a unified interface that automatically selects appropriate modalities and providers based on natural language inputs.

+## Frontend Architecture

+The frontend is built using vanilla JavaScript and consists of several key components:

+- **chat.js**: Handles the main chat functionality and message rendering
+- **sidebar.js**: Manages the chat history sidebar and navigation
+- **styles.css**: Contains all styling for the application

+The interface implements several advanced features:
+- Real-time UI updates when switching between chats
+- Persistent chat state using browser-server synchronization
+- Media rendering with loading states and error handling
+- Responsive design for mobile and desktop
+- Toast notifications for user feedback

 ## License